 The majority of the score is played from the perspective of the characters caught up in the drama and, as such, DePasquale’s score is grounded in the protagonists’ emotional status.
 Only occasionally does the music represent the story from the viewer’s perspective, i.e., the music mirroring the action.
 For example, when a Nazi guard beats a prisoner to death we hear the violence of the event, staccato string figures crescendo to a sudden and violent conclusion with strings, woodwinds and percussion (“The Snake”).
 These occasional outbursts are made more prominent by their presence amongst the more measured music of the emotional challenges faced by the characters.
 The score concludes with “Bloemendaal” and “Release and Remembrance” where, once again, the music is poignant but has a more uplifted feel reflecting the end of the war but, at the same time, is solemn in memory of those lost.

 The Hiding Place is a very worthwhile album that deserves to be included in lists of quality music written for dramas about the persecution of vulnerable groups during times of conflict (e.g., Munich, Schindler’s List, etc).
 The composer captures well the emotional aspects of what the story’s protagonists go through.
 I’ve not come across Jared DePasquale before but from his resumé it seems that there’s a lot of his music still to be discovered.
 He has commented that he invested a lot of energy into the score for The Hiding Place and the success of these efforts can be heard in the music he has composed.
-The Hiding Place is available from online digital stores and audio clips can be heard HERE.
+The Hiding Place is available from online digital stores.

 - Goodbyes (1:17)